 Compacting of concrete is very necessary to prevent it from segregation.
-Segragation is process of separating the ingredient of concrete from each other.
+Segregation is the process of separating the ingredient of concrete from each other.

-It should be keep in mind that concrete should be compacted with the help of compacting machine or vibrater layer by layer according to design.
+It should be kept in mind that concrete should be compacted with the help of compacting machine or vibrator layer by layer according to design.

 Over compaction of concrete may cause the ingredient like aggregate to settle down living the sand and cement at the upper portion of the structure.
 This makes concrete weak in different regions.